 Some have claimed that the manufacturer has marketed the drug for uses that are not approved by the FDA.
 In fact, in 2012, Janssen Pharmaceuticals and its parent company, Johnson & Johnson, agreed to pay a $181 million settlement in a deal reached with attorney generals from 36 states.
 They also agreed to plead guilty to a criminal misdemeanor.
 In November 2012, the companies were fined $2.2 million by the U.S. Department of Justice for improper marketing of Risperdal.

 An expansive study of the effects of antipsychotics like Risperdal ran from 1999 to 2010.
 A total of 48,299 children that took the drug were studied, and researchers concluded that, collectively, they did more frequently experience the onset of type 2 Diabetes.

 Could You Be Eligible for a Georgia Risperdal Lawsuit?

 Georgia patients that took Risperdal may be eligible for monetary damages in some cases.
 Compensation potentially awarded could help victims recover from such things as medical expenses and/or emotional distress in certain circumstances when gynecomastia occurs in male patients.
-To learn more, please contact us at the Georgia Injury Attorney Group.
+To learn more, please contact us at Attorney Group for Georgia.
 We can help answer your questions about your particular situation, and connect you with an affiliated attorney if you decide to pursue a claim.
 Contact us today to learn more in a free consultation.